-How To Start a Vending Machine Business in 8 Steps
+How To Start a Vending Machine Business: Costs, Pros and Cons

 Like any business that requires time, effort and money to scale, a vending machine business is perfect to start as a side hustle.
 And if you’re looking for a side-hustle opportunity, you’re not alone.
 A LendingTree survey conducted in October 2020 found that 45% of Americans considered taking up a side hustle during the pandemic — and those who did depend on that income.